Taking the time to perform thorough Quality Assurance on a translation project is crucial.

 Using professional certified translators

 A translation can be linguistically accurate but miss the mark with its audience if it fails to appeal to cultural sensitivities or values.
-To achieve this often requires changes that are made in consultation with clients, to ensure that the integrity of the original English is intact but the message is better understood by the reader.
+Achieving this often requires changes that are made in consultation with clients, to ensure that the integrity of the original English is intact and the message is better understood by the reader.
 The anti-smoking campaigns of the early-mid nineties are one example.
-There were campaigns targeting Greek, Italian, Chinese and Vietnamese audiences and they each needed culturally relevant themes and messages.
+These campaigns targeted Greek, Italian, Chinese and Vietnamese audiences.
+However, what they were missing was attention to the cultural nuances and requirements of the target groups.
+A proper localisation approach would help identify the relevant cultural themes and tailor the message appropriately.
 Through thorough research and understanding of each community, messaging could be focused on the family values specific to each community rather than the health benefits of not smoking, which would not have been as effective.
-As Australia is such a diverse nation, this multicultural approach to communications needs to be the way of working for Australian marketers, not a “nice to have”.

 In-house typesetters and designers

 To get translation typesetting right requires designers familiar with the workings of language fonts, systems and design software.
 Outsourcing this stage of the project opens up the risk of serious errors.
-Our in-house designers are passionate about design and multicultural communications.
-They have a huge amount of knowledge and over 30 years’ combined experience.
-They are the experts when it comes to formatting and designing translation projects.
-One simple example is that scripts such as Arabic, Hebrew, Pashto and Persian are read right to left on the page, so a webpage with these scripts will usually be right-aligned.
+Our in-house designers have profound knowledge and experience and are the experts when it comes to formatting multilingual content and designing translation projects.

 A check translation is where a second translator checks the original translation.
 They then work together with the original translator to comprehensively cover any discrepancies to produce the most effective translation services.

 So there you have it, not all translation projects are equal!
-You are putting your (or your client’s) reputation on the line when you carry out a translation project, so it’s important to ask questions of your provider about their QA process.
+You are putting your or your client’s reputation on the line when you carry out a translation project, so it’s important to ask questions of your provider about their translation quality assurance process.
 At The LOTE Agency, we are regularly assessing our process to find improvements that will benefit our clients and the audiences they are communicating with.

 Speak to one of our consultants today or call us on 1300 752 108 to find out more about our QA process or to discuss your translation project.